Capital of Nepal

 People from different backgrounds and different castes, cultures, and religions have come to Kathmandu to form a diverse community.
 However, the natives of Kathmandu are Newars.

-Newars are the original natives of Kathmandu since early ages but later after the unification of Nepal led by King Prithvi Narayan Shah, he made Kathmandu the capital of Nepal.
+Newars are the original natives of Kathmandu since the early ages but later after the unification of Nepal led by King Prithvi Narayan Shah, he made Kathmandu the capital of Nepal.

 So people from every caste, community, language, culture, and religion start residing in the capital of Nepal slowly.
 Newars are either Hindu or Buddhist.

-Religion of People of Kathmandu
+The religion of People of Kathmandu

 They hold several Jatras wearing their cultural attires and gathering people playing their musical instruments, the culture is still alive in them.